Very large set axioms over constructive set theories: Heyting-valued interpretation and the double-negation interpretation

 \section{Heyting-valued interpretation and the double-negation interpretation}

 In this section, we will develop tools to analyze the consistency strength of large set axioms over constructive set theories.
 The main tool we will use is the double-negation translation.
-Especially, we will heavily rely on Gambino's Heyting-valued interpretation (Chapter 5 of \cite{GambinoPhDThesis} or \cite{Gambino2006}) with the double-negation topology because its presentation is similar to classical Boolean-valued interpretations.
-Grayson \cite{Grayson1979} and Bell \cite{Bell2014} also introduced a way to interpret classical $\mathsf{ZF}$ from $\mathsf{IZF}$, and their method is much more similar to Boolean-valued models.
-Despite this, we stick to Gambino's method because it still works over the weaker background theory of $\CZFminus$.
+Especially, we will heavily rely on Gambino's Heyting-valued interpretation (\cite[Chapter 5]{GambinoPhDThesis} or \cite{Gambino2006}) with the double-negation topology which has a similar presentation to the classical Boolean-valued interpretations.
+Grayson \cite{Grayson1979} and Bell \cite{Bell2014} have also introduced a way to interpret classical $\mathsf{ZF}$ from $\IZF$ using an easier method whose connection to Boolean-valued models is even clearer.
+However, we will use Gambino's method because it works over the much weaker background theory of $\CZFminus$.